 Being wrong might be seen as a flaw to some people.
 But to one with integrity, it is seen as a learning experience and a gifted opportunity to improve oneself.

 People of integrity welcome debates but hate disagreements.

-This is because a debate gives each party a safe place in which to argue/debate in a positive and passionate manner.
+This is because a debate gives each party a place of safety in which to argue/debate both positively and passionately.

 A disagreement in contrast to that is often fully charged with negative emotions and only seeks to harm the individuals involved.

 True people of integrity would not think it necessary to start a conflict simply over a difference of opinion.

 People with integrity know that perfection is just a dream that we are all flawed, and we may all fail.
 After all, no one tells their career advisor that their ambition is to fail in life and relationships.